boostlearn/go-cluster-limiter/README.md

 the hierarchical flow limiter of this project can automatically pass traffic with a higher score to achieve the goal of traffic hierarchical selection.
 Traffic classification selection to prioritize high-value traffic is a weapon to maximize system value.

-## Principles of the cluster limiter's algorithm
+## Principles of the limiter's algorithm
 The flow control calculation algorithm of this project re-evaluates the flow situation in a fixed period (about 2s~10s), and adapt to changes in traffic through parameter adjustment.

-#### Estimate current cluster traffic by local traffic volume
+#### Estimate current cluster's traffic volume by local traffic volume
 The flow control algorithm of this project believes that the cluster traffic and local traffic are stable for a short time, so the proportion of local traffic in the cluster traffic is also stable for a short time.